 B. Election to Junior Membership

-When verified by the department chair or the program director (residents and fellows), the nominee will be elected to the AAR at the direction of the President of the AAR.
+When verified by the department chair or the program director (residents and fellows), the nominee will be elected to the AAR at the discretion of the President of the AAR.
+The President’s decision is final and not appealable.

 C. Eligibility for Full Membership

 Junior members will retain their junior status until the conclusion of their residency or fellowship training.
-At that time, junior members will be eligible for full membership under Section I. Junior membership status will be maintained while the nominee is considered for full membership status.
+At that time, junior members will be eligible for full membership under Section I of these Bylaws.
+Junior membership status will be maintained while the nominee is considered for full membership status.

 D. Privileges of Junior Membership

-1. Junior members may attend the annual business meeting but will not be eligible to vote.
+1. Junior members may attend the annual member meeting but will not be eligible to vote.

-2. Junior members may serve on committees.
+2. Junior members may serve on Advisory Committees and Committees and may participate in Affinity Groups if they are eligible, as determined by individual Affinity Group requirements.

 3. Junior members have free membership of the Alliance of Medical Student Educators in Radiology.